How are tendon overuse injuries treated?

 Passive therapeutic services

-• Electric current: Sometimes an approach known as iontophoresis is used.
-This involves attaching electrodes to the skin and passing a mild electric current through the skin in a water bath.
-The electric current isn’t dangerous.
-If anything, you might feel a slight tingling sensation.
+• Electric current: This involves attaching electrodes to the skin and passing a mild electric current through the skin in a water bath.
+The current is harmless; at most, it might cause a slight tingling feeling.
 A pain-reducing medication is applied between the skin and the electrodes beforehand – often in the form of a cream.
-The electric current improves the absorption of the medication, allowing it to move deeper into the skin and reach the sore tissue.
+The current is intended to help the body absorb the active ingredient in the medication more effectively.
+This approach is called iontophoresis.
 There are also other forms of electrotherapy, such as EMS (electrical muscle stimulation) and TENS (transcutaneous electrical nerve stimulation).
-These approaches aim to help relieve the pain without medication.
-Sometimes treatment with an electric current is combined with (electroacupuncture).

-• Ultrasound and shock wave therapy: The aim of ultrasound therapy is to break apart tendon tissue that has become stuck together.
-Like in the treatment of kidney and ureteral stones, sound waves are sometimes used to break up things like deposits too.
+• Ultrasound shock wave therapy: This involves directing sound waves into the body.
+These are intended to dissolve deposits and reduce .
 This approach is known as “extracorporeal shockwave therapy” (ESWT).
+In studies it has not been shown to be very effective on its own – and it offered no benefit when used in addition to exercise therapy.
 ESWT can be given in one or several sessions and is considered to be a low-risk treatment.
 The shock waves can be painful, though.

 • Massage: When treating tendon problems, a type of massage known as deep friction massage is commonly used.
 Here the physical therapist pushes into the tendon tissue with the tips of their fingers in order to break up adhesions (stuck-together tissue).
 That can be unpleasant or even painful at the time.